-- 1. Beginning in calendar year 2020, all physicians who have completed an ABOG or ACGME fellowship in Reproductive Endocrinology and Infertility must achieve ABOG subspecialty certification within 8 years of completion of their training.
-If certification is not achieved within 8 years, the physician no longer will be eligible to apply for either the Qualifying or Certifying subspecialty examination unless an additional 12 months of subspecialty training is completed.
-Physicians who have completed subspecialty training in calendar year 2012 or earlier must be subspecialty certified by 2020 or will be required to complete an additional 12 months of training before regaining eligibility to apply for certification. - 2.
-The preparation of case lists for the Certifying Examination has been changed.
+- 1. Beginning in calendar year 2020, all physicians who have completed an ACGME fellowship in Female Pelvic Medicine and Reconstructive Surgery must achieve ABOG subspecialty certification within 8 years of completion of their training.
+If certification is not achieved within 8 years, the physician no longer will be eligible to apply for either the Qualifying or Certifying Subspecialty Examination unless an additional 6 months of subspecialty training is completed.
+Physicians who have completed subspecialty training in calendar year 2012 or earlier must be subspecialty certified by 2020 or will be required to complete an additional 6 months of training before regaining eligibility to apply for certification. - 2.
+The preparation of case lists for the Certifying Examination has changed.
 Candidates will no longer submit paper case lists.
 Rather, submission will be electronic.
-Candidates MUST use the electronic case list forms that will be posted on their personal web page in early 2017. - 3.
-Starting in 2017 fellows may take 8 weeks off each of the fellowship years without extending the fellowship. - 4.
-All fees must be paid by credit card through the ABOG website (www.abog.org) and are payable in US Dollars, only. - 5.
-Deadlines are based on receipt of the information in the ABOG office.
-It is the candidate's responsibility to meet all deadlines.
-ABOG is not responsible to notify a candidate of impending deadlines.
-(The USPS does not guarantee ontime delivery.
-It is suggested that it not be used for materials that must meet a deadline.) - 6.
+Candidates MUST use the electronic Female Pelvic Medicine and Reconstructive Surgery case list forms that will be posted on their ABOG Personal Page in early 2018. - 3.
+Fellows may take up to 8 weeks off each of the fellowship years.
+The total time off may not exceed 15 weeks over the three years. - 4.
+All fees must be paid by credit card through the ABOG website (www.abog.org) and are payable in US Dollars only. - 5.
 It is the responsibility of each candidate to be aware of the current requirements for certification as an ABOG subspecialist.
 ABOG does not assume responsibility for notifying a candidate of changing requirements for admissibility to any examination or pending loss of eligibility.
-Candidates must meet the requirements published in the REI Subspecialty Bulletin for the year in which they are to take an examination. - 7.
+Candidates must meet the requirements published in the FPMRS Subspecialty Bulletin for the year in which they are to take an examination. - 6.
 Subspecialty certification is time-limited.
-Each subspecialty Diplomate must enter the subspecialty Maintenance of Certification (MOC) program in January following successful certification, and must also successfully complete each year's MOC assignments to maintain certification. - 8.
-Candidates should be familiar with the material under the "Policies" tab on the ABOG home page.
+Each subspecialty Diplomate must enter the subspecialty Maintenance of Certification (MOC) program in January following successful certification, and must also successfully complete each year's MOC assignments to maintain certification. - 7.
+Candidates should be familiar with the material under the "Policies" tab on the ABOG website.